biomathcode/GameDevBackbench/README.md

 Then head to the page you want to convert.
 Click share and select the integration you created.

+**WARNING!
+If your page is nested, please invite integration for the parent page, not the child page!** Otherwise, the page data cannot be fetched!

 ```
 https://www.notion.so/XXXXX/PAGE_TITLE-YOUR_PAGE_ID_HERE
 ```